David Latchman

-David Seymour Latchman CBE (born January 1956) is a British geneticist and university administrator.
+David Seymour Latchman CBE (born 22 January 1956) is a British geneticist and university administrator.
 From 2003 to 2023 he has been Vice-Chancellor of Birkbeck, University of London, and since 1999 professor of genetics at University College London.
 Since 2025, he has served as Acting Vice-Chancellor of the University of London, following the suspension of incumbent Vice-Chancellor Wendy Thomson over allegations of bullying and poor leadership.

 Early life and education

 Born into a Jewish family, he is nephew and heir to the childless wealthy property developer Maurice Wohl and is chair of the Maurice Wohl Charitable Foundation.
 As a child he attended Haberdashers' Boys' School.
-Subsequently, in 1978, he obtained Bachelor of Arts in Natural Sciences from the University of Cambridge.
-In 1981 he was awarded by University of Cambridge Doctor of Philosophy and in 1993 by University of London, higher doctorate, Doctor of Science.
+Subsequently, in 1978, he obtained Bachelor of Arts in Natural Sciences from Queens' College, Cambridge.
+In 1981 he was awarded by the University of Cambridge the degree of Doctor of Philosophy and in 1993 by University of London the higher doctorate, Doctor of Science.